project-asgard/asgard/README.md

 ./asgard
 ```

+For best performance (especially on accelerators) please pass `-DCMAKE_BUILD_TYPE=Release` to disable asserts when building the code.

 To see a list of available PDEs, run `./asgard --available_pdes`.
 The listed PDEs can be selected using the `-p` argument to asgard.

 To see the list of all runtime options, run `./asgard --help`.